barshat7/spacecat-audit-worker/README.md

   - puppeteer-extra-plugin-stealth
 - Chromium (layer: `spacecat-chrome-aws-lambda`)
   - @sparticuz/chromium
+- Sharp Layer (layer: `spacecat-sharp-layer`)
+  - sharp

 Puppeteer is included as a layer due to issues building the function with `helix-deploy` resulting in webpack build failures.

 Chromium is platform-specific and is included as a layer to avoid the need to build the function for each platform or provide a custom docker image.

+Sharp is a dependency of the importer handler for image processing.

 ### Chromium Layer
 The latest release can be downloaded from the [releases page](https://github.com/Sparticuz/chromium/releases) and uploaded to AWS as a layer.